Happu Ki Ultan Paltan

-Happu Ki Ultan Paltan is an Indian Hindi-language sitcom television series that premiered on 4 March 2019 on &TV.
+Happu Ki Ultan Paltan (Trans.
+Happu's Weird Life) is an Indian Hindi-language sitcom television series that premiered on 4 March 2019 on And TV.
 Produced under Edit II productions, it is a spin-off of Bhabiji Ghar Par Hain!.
 Apart from the character Happu Singh, the show features his mother, wife and nine children.

 Plot

 Happu Singh is a police officer in the city of Kanpur.
-The story revolves around the misadventures of Happu Singh and his large family- consisting of his wife; Rajesh Singh, mother Katori and his nine children.
-He is constantly troubled by the rivalry between his wife and mother and the antics of his best friend; Beni and his nine children who are Katori 'Kat', Mallai ‘Mallaika’, Ranbir, Hritik, Chamchi, Ayushman and three other kids who are infant.
+The story revolves around the misadventures of Happu Singh and his large family- his wife; Rajesh Singh, mother Katori and his nine children.
+He is constantly troubled by the rivalry between his wife and mother and the antics of his best friend; Beni and his nine children who are Katori 'Kat', Mallai ‘Mallaika’, Ranbir, Hritik, Chamchi, Ayushman and three other kids who are infants.